The Challenge: We often use praise to uplift or thank others.

 The bottom line

-When offering praise and encouragement to people in your life, focus on their process and behaviors.
+When offering praise and encouragement to people in your life, focus on their processes and behaviors.
 You will be giving them a gift by helping them cultivate a growth mindset, which can lead to increased motivation and continued learning and growth.